coreos/tectonic-docs/Documentation/tutorials/aws/installing-tectonic.md

-# Downloading and installing Tectonic on AWS
+# Download and install Tectonic on AWS

 Once your AWS account is activated, create a CoreOS Tectonic account, and prepare your AWS account for installation.
 This tutorial will cover: